-Below is a video about that will explain you the Etoro fees.
+Below is a video about that will explain to you the Etoro fees.
+And you can click on this link to get to eToro.

 I want to thank Reviver for suggesting this topic.
 If you have video ideas let me know, it’s always great to get these for inspiration.

-I just want mention that all this information and calculations are just for reference and based on my opinion. you should always check eToro’s fees page as these change time to time.
+I just want to mention that all this information and calculations are just for reference and based on my opinion. you should always check eToro’s fees page as these change from time to time.

 - Withdrawal Fee